 The individual conducting the procedure must wear a mask but it would be impractical for the individual receiving the procedure to wear a mask (see exemption #3 in the directive).

-Do drive through coffee kiosks need to wear masks?
+Do servers in drive-thrus and coffee kiosks need to wear masks?

-Yes, if you are serving and interacting with the public a mask must be worn.
-Patrons who remain in their car are not required to wear a mask though it is strongly encouraged when interacting with the kiosk employees.
+Yes.
+Kiosks and drive-thrus fall under the definition "space open to the public" due to the fact that kiosks and drive-thrus serve the public.
+If you are serving and interacting with the public a mask must be worn.
+Patrons who remain in their car are not required to wear a mask though it is strongly encouraged when interacting with the kiosk/drive thru employees.